UMASS ADVANCE: Innovative Program Hits the Mark for Faculty Equity

 UMass Amherst has put major muscle behind ADVANCE, a collaborative quest begun in 2018 to transform UMass into a place where every faculty member, regardless of gender, race/ethnicity, or sexuality, feels respected and has equal professional opportunities.

-Through the power of collaboration UMass ADVANCE transforms the campus by cultivating faculty equity, inclusion and success.
-ADVANCE provides the resources, recognition and relationship building that are critical to equitable and successful collaboration in the 21st century academy.
+Through the power of collaboration UMass ADVANCE provides knowledge driven research and solutions for faculty equity.
+ADVANCE cultivates faculty equity, inclusion and success by providing the resources, recognition and relationship building that are critical for equitable and successful collaboration in the 21st century academy.

 UMass ADVANCE is funded by the National Science Foundation (NSF), which is advancing gender and racial equity for faculty in science and engineering.